-Indigenous site threatened by flooding
+Indigenous site threatened by flooding, erosion

 Article content